Total Law

 Due to an ongoing shortage of HGV drivers in Ireland, Ireland’s Road Safety Authority (RSA) decided to set up driving licence exchange agreements with some non-EEA countries to make it easier for qualified non-EEA lorry drivers to gain employment in the state.

-The RSA currently has driving licence exchange agreements in place with the following non-EEA countries:
+The RSA currently has driving licence mutual recognition agreements in place with the following non-EEA countries:

 In the hopes of attracting more drivers to the state, the RSA is looking to expand this list of countries in the near future provided any licences granted can adhere to Ireland’s road safety standards.